silentorb/web-dev-guidelines/server.md

 ## Testing

-* Whenever practical, hard-code fixture ids.
-It makes testing easier and more predictable.
+* Whenever practical, hard-code fixture ids
+  * Doing so makes testing easier and more predictable